Zelenskiy gives his first interview with Russian journalists: “This is not just a war. Everything is much worse”

 We don't discuss at all.
 They asked… the Russian side at the first meeting in Belarus… To which I agreed for our group to go, because I have been saying for a long time that [the parties] need to talk – even before the war.
 I am not against these conversations, as long as there is a result...
 The Russian side feels a victory that this meeting took place, that it adds some subjectivity to Alexander Grigoryevich Lukashenko...
 Yes, for God's sake.
 If we can end the war, and Alexander Grigoryevich will feel from this that he is the master in the house again – yes, for God's sake.
 To be honest, I don't care.
 This is generally the choice of Belarusians, and definitely not ours.
 Therefore, I agreed if they had a substantive meeting.

 The meeting worked out.
 I wouldn't call it subjective.
-Our parties said that there can be no phrases about "demilitarization" and "denazification", we are not interested in these points at all.
+Our parties said that there can be no phrases about "demilitarisation" and "denazification", we are not interested in these points at all.

 As for the [third] point of protecting the Russian language… I don’t know if they conveyed all my arguments… Every next day of the war calls into question the general understanding of what the Russian language is.
 That is, people will not want it.
 People will not want to read, watch movies, talk.
 Well, I'm just telling you how it is...
 What causes it, see?
 Even something that someone might really like – but when there is a lot of it, then it goes back.
 It was also passed on to us through blood – love for the Russian language.

 Here.
 So this is a very serious moment.
 So, this is about the Russian language.
-My opinion was the following: I wanted to cut off this permanent argument about what - how, what, what language ...
+My opinion was the following: I wanted to cut off this permanent argument about what – how, what, what language ...
 We all speak as they want, in any language.
 We have more than 100 nationalities living in the country.
 So we said that only mirror respect.
-An agreement on mirror respect for history, languages, cultural values with all neighbors.
+An agreement on mirror respect for history, languages, cultural values with all neighbours.
 This I accept.
 This I accept.
 I am sure that our people will accept this if they want, because they will still vote in one way or another by popular elections.

 So what does that mean?
 Stop playing – just like the Hungarians play with it a little, but less, and Russia more.
 Stop playing some school closures in Ukraine.
 If you want a Russian school, someone wants to study in Russian, open a private one, please, but with the condition: you open it with us, we open it with you.
 We publish something here, which means we publish it here.
 What attitude do we want to the Russian language?
 This is your language, the state language of the Russian Federation, everything must be fair.
 Respect us and our state language Ukrainian, and that's it.